 Finally, don’t forget to sign up for booth sales!
 Check out the Troop Cookie Manual for instructions on using the Booth Scheduler in eBudde or follow the instructions provided by your Service Unit’s Cookie Manager or Booth Coordinator.
 For more information on Cookie booths, refer to the Girl Scouts of Northern California Booth Info & Etiquette tip sheet.

 4. Get Ready for This Year’s Cookie Pro Challenge

 Are your girls barrier breakin,’ challenge crushin,’ lead takin’ cookie entrepreneurs?
-This cookie season, show the world how the largest girl-led entrepreneurial program in the world prepares girls to lead, learn, succeed, and shine—not only for today but also for the future—by entering our Girl Scouts of the USA’s Cookie Pro 2018 Contest from January 2 through April 30, 2018.
-Every girl who enter earns this exclusive patch!
+This cookie season, show the world how the largest girl-led entrepreneurial program in the world prepares girls to lead, learn, succeed, and shine—not only for today but also for the future—by entering our Girl Scouts of the USA’s Cookie Pro 2019 Contest.
+Every girl who enter earns an exclusive patch!

 5. Practice Your Sales Pitch

 The sales pitch is a tried-and-true standard of successful sales people and gives your girls the confidence they need to be prepared for their sale and meet their goals!